mattlean/lean-js-app-starter/docs/setup/code-editors.md

 Type in `@recommended` into the search box to view the recommended extensions for the project and install all of them.
 All projects will recommend the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), but there may be some variance in others depending on the type of project being used.
 For example, frontend-related projects will also recommend the [Stylelint extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint).

+### Developing Inside a Container with Visual Studio Code

+If you're using the Docker dev environment, you can develop inside a container with VS Code which sets up all recommended extensions for you out-of-the-box along with a few other benefits.
+TODO: Read the Docker document to learn how to do that.

 ## Configuration

-Read the ["Configuration: Visual Studio Code" doc](../configuration/vscode.md) to read about how VS Code is configured.
+Read the ["Configuration: Visual Studio Code" document](../configuration/vscode.md) to read about how VS Code is configured.

 ## Debugging